-Tenants' Association
+Tenant and Residents' Association

-The budget is allocated in each of the five years to schemes identified by Tenants' and Residents' Associations, and prioritised by the Dudley Federation of Tenants' and Residents' Associations.
-Budgets are maintained at current levels which based on previous years is expected to fund around 40 projects each year.
+The budget is allocated in each of the five years to community improvement schemes identified by Tenants' and Residents' Associations, and prioritised in consultation with the Dudley Federation of Tenants' and Residents' Associations.
+Budgets are expected to fund around 40 projects each year.